dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 ---
 layout: post
-title: "Create a Docker dashboard with Typescript, React and Socket.io"
+title: "Create a Docker dashboard with TypeScript, React and Socket.io"
 description: Let's create a functioning web-based dashboard for Docker!
 date: 2017-01-26 23:37
 author: